jaredellison/micro_monitor/README.md

 ## Trying it out

 Because micro_monitor.py requires something to communicate with, a good example program for a microcontroller will send data to its serial port and then accept, process and return messages.
 As an example I've been using a program that translates incoming strings to uppercase.
-If you have an Arduino compatible microcontroller, you can use the following code:
+If you have an Arduino compatible microcontroller, you can use the following code, which is also included in the repository under `example_arduino_sketch/`:

 ```cpp
 int inByte = 0;         // incoming serial byte